samuelstevens/personal-website/index.md

 # News

-- 11/2020: : [Won Best UI/UX and Buckeye's Choice Awards at Hack OHI/O](https://hack.osu.edu/2020/live/winners.html) (as `//todo`) with an app to convert voice to code using BART a custom language parser and a _gorgeous_ React app by [Garrett Morse](https://garrettmorse.com/).
+- 11/2020: : [Won Best UI/UX and Buckeye's Choice Awards at Hack OHI/O](https://hack.osu.edu/2020/#winners) (as team `//todo`) with an app to convert voice to code using BART a custom language parser and a _gorgeous_ React app by [Garrett Morse](https://garrettmorse.com/).
+Video demo [here](https://youtu.be/YzGKLUlunUM).
 - 05/2020: Internship at Microsoft (remotely)!
 Working on the Power BI team.
 - 11/2019: [Won Hack OHI/O for the 2nd time](https://engineering.osu.edu/news/2019/12/hackohio-winners-showcase-problem-solving-and-persistence) with an app to make text more accessible with OCR and text-to-speech.
 - 06/2019: Starting study abroad program in Dresden, Germany!